 - 93. The size of the RCB and its business model will influence the policies and procedures that should guide liquidity risk management.
-These are mostly captured in "Asset and Liability Management or Treaury or Operational Manuals".
+These are mostly captured in "Asset and Liability Management or Treasury or Operational Manuals".
 The manuals will have to meet the following basic requirements as a minimum: - RCBs must have a liquidity management strategy that outlines specific goals to be met by the liquidity risk management system, specific measurable objectives to be achieved as part of the liquidity risk management, detailed strategies for achieving the objectives and performance indicators for tracking and verification. - All RCBs shall have in place documented policies and procedures on liquidity risk management.
-This shall either be a liquidity policy manual or a subset of an asset and liability management policies and procedures manual or operational manual. - Determine techniques for identifying all activities and events that have the likelihood of causing liquidity risk such as declining deposits, rapid withdrawal, deteriorating loan portfolio, incident investigations, client interviews. - Provide guidance on the specific liquidity risk management tools and techniques available for identifying, measuring, mitigating, monitoring, controlling and reporting liquidity risk.
-Tools shall include the establishment of liquidity limits, key liquidity risk indicators such as liquidity ratios, liquid assets as a percentage of short term liabilities and templates for analysis and reporting. - The liquidity management policies and procedures manual shall list all the steps with their associated processes and tools considered necessary to implement the liquidity risk management policies to meet best practices and requirements of the various regulations and rules. - RCBs shall outline the mix of assets and liabilities that will meet the desired level of liquidity requirements in line with the provisions of the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930)7.
-Mechanisms for ensuring continuous compliance shall be established. - Establish the key funding sources available to the RCB to meet its maturing obligations and outline the contribution of each source to the pool of funds while ensuring there is no overreliance on one source of funding through the establishment of limits for each category of funding source.
+This shall either be a liquidity policy manual or a subset of an asset and liability management policies and procedures manual or operational manual. - Determine techniques for identifying all activities and events that have the likelihood of causing liquidity risk such as declining deposits, rapid withdrawal, deteriorating loan portfolio, incident investigations and client interviews. - Provide guidance on the specific liquidity risk management tools and techniques available for identifying, measuring, mitigating, monitoring, controlling and reporting liquidity risk.
+Tools shall include the establishment of liquidity limits, key liquidity risk indicators such as liquidity ratios, liquid assets as a percentage of short-term liabilities and templates for analysis and reporting. - The liquidity management policies and procedures manual shall list all the steps with their associated processes and tools considered necessary to implement the liquidity risk management policies to meet best practices and requirements of the various regulations and rules. - RCBs shall outline the mix of assets and liabilities that will meet the desired level of liquidity requirements in line with the provisions of the Banks and Specialised Deposit-taking Institutions Act, 2016 (Act 930)7.
+Mechanisms for ensuring continuous compliance shall be established. - Establish the key funding sources available to the RCB to meet its maturing obligations and outline the contribution of each source to the pool of funds while ensuring there is no overreliance on one source of funding through the establishment of limits for each category of funding source. - Establish clear structures that facilitate liquidity risk management, outlining lines of authority and reporting including committees and respective individuals that are charged with specific responsibilities.
+An Asset-Liability Management Committee (ALCO) is recommended to be instituted by medium to large RCBs, with small sized RCBs ensuring a schedule officer is in charge of coordinating activities relating to asset-liability management.

-7 Section 34, 36 and 73 of Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930)
+7 Section 34, 36 and 73 of Banks and Specialised Deposit-taking Institutions Act, 2016 (Act 930)